murshidazher/hasura-social/README.md

 - In Code editor, go to folder `functions` and clone and rename `config.example.json` to `config.json` and `serviceAccountKey.example.json` to `serviceAccountKey.json`;
 - Run `firebase open settings`.
 Copy WEB API KEY and paste it into config.json instead "YOUR_API_KEY"
 - On the settings page, go to "Service Accounts" tab and click "Generate new private key".
 Open generated file, copy its content and replace content of `serviceAccountKey.json` with what you just copied.
-- Go to the Storage page and copy your path to backet and in `config.json` replace value of "STORAGE_BACKET" with yours.
+- Go to the Storage page and copy your path to backet and in `config.json` replace value of "STORAGE_BUCKET" with yours.
 HINT!
 It starts with: `gs://`.

 ## Developing